Deputy District Attorney

 - Ability to work independently and efficiently to meet statutory deadlines

-- Must have proficiency in current computer case management software programs
+- Ability to learn and utilize computer case management software programs

 - Ability to maintain effective working relationships with other employees, supervisors, court officials, law enforcement, the public and other government agencies